Traditional theory, careful boundaries

 • Do not decide whether care can wait, whether a symptom is dangerous, or whether medication or supplement interactions are safe.

-Start with the quiz or body type hub.
+Start with the quiz for reading order, or open the body type directory for direct comparison.
 The useful output is one plain sentence about what the term means, what it does not prove, and which page comes next.

 Core answer